sailfish009/openstructure/modules/seq/base/doc/seq.rst

 - a :attr:`~ProfileHandle.sequence` (:class:`str`) of length *N*
 - a :attr:`~ProfileHandle.null_model` to use for this profile

+Optionally, HMM-related information can be added.
+This is transition probabilities between Match, Insertion or Deletion states or neff values (number of effective sequences, a measure of local sequence diversity).

+.. class:: HMMTransition

+  The possible HMM-transitions between Match(M), Insertion(I) and Deletion(D)
+  states.
+Transitions between Deletion and Insertion are disallowed:

+  HMM_M2M, HMM_M2I, HMM_M2D, HMM_I2M, HMM_I2I, HMM_D2M, HMM_D2D

+.. class:: HMMData

+  Data container for HMM-related information that can be assigned to profile columns.

+    .. attribute:: neff

+      Local diversity of all sequences that have a residue at this column of the full alignment.

+    .. attribute:: neff_i

+      Local diversity of all sequences that have an insertion at this column of the full alignment.

+    .. attribute:: neff_d

+      Same for deletion.

+    .. method:: GetProb(transition)

+      Get HMM transition probability

+      :param transition: The transition
+      :type transition: :class:`HMMTransition`

+    .. method:: SetProb(transition, prob)

+      Set HMM transition probability

+      :param transition: The transition
+      :param prob: The probablity to be set

+      :type transition: :class:`HMMTransition`
+      :type prob: :class:`float`

 .. class:: ProfileColumn

   .. method:: BLOSUMNullModel()